Healthy Eating and Cancer

 Videos and booklets provided by Macmillan Cancer Support

 The booklets below are available from Macmillan directly or from the Ipswich Cancer Wellbeing and Information Centre.
 Click each image to be redirected to a page on the Macmillan website where you be able to download a pdf file of each booklet.
-Unfortunately Macmillan no longer prints copies of the booklet “recipes for people affected by cancer”: an electronic version can be downloaded by clicking this link.

 Additionally, many charities dedicated to specific cancers publish guidance on nutrition and diet applicable before, during and after treatment, for example: